 There’s nothing wrong with making the choice to be healthier or try new things at the start of a new year.
 But this year I’m feeling motivated to make changes that truly matter.
 I want the same for you.

-I’m hoping to motivate you to live out God’s truth in 2010.
-That means you’ve got to get serious about learning His Word (more about that next week), make the choice to believe what He says in His Word, and allow His Word to change the way you live.
+I’m hoping to motivate you to live out God’s truth in 2011.
+That means you’ve got to get serious about learning His Word (more about that later this week), make the choice to believe what He says in His Word, and allow His Word to change the way you live.

 Ready?
 Let’s choose truth together!

 1. I will praise God on good days and bad days this year.